Current Region: South Korea (EN)

 A diaphragm vacuum pump serves as a pivotal solution for generating vacuum without oil, catering to diverse medical, lab, and industrial applications.
-Welch's comprehensive portfolio encompasses standard pumps, specialized chemistry pumps, GEMINI environmental monitoring pumps, laboratory vacuum systems, and Univac systems.
-Engineered to meet industry needs, each pump type ensures efficiency and reliability, as well as clean operation and low maintenance (oil-free).
-Explore the Welch diaphragm vacuum pump range and experience vacuum technology innovation firsthand – ultimate vacuum from 75 to 1 mbar (56.25 to 0.75 Torr) and peak flow rates up to 138 l/min (4.87 CFM).
+Welch presents a comprehensive portfolio, featuring standard pumps, specialized chemistry pumps, and GEMINI environmental monitoring pumps.
+Engineered to meet the exacting demands of these industries, each pump type guarantees efficiency, reliability, and the benefits of clean, low-maintenance, oil-free operation.
+Explore the Welch diaphragm vacuum pump range and experience vacuum technology innovation firsthand – ultimate vacuum from 75 to 150 mbar and peak flow rates up to 8.3 m3/h (4.87 CFM).

 A diaphragm vacuum pump is an innovative solution that generates vacuum without requiring oil.
 This advanced technology operates by harnessing the oscillations of a flexible diaphragm, which in turn creates fluctuations in pressure, ultimately inducing a vacuum.
-As the diaphragm undergoes flexion, it cyclically modifies the volume within the pump chamber.
-This process leads to the expulsion of air molecules from the chamber, culminating in the creation of a vacuum environment.
-Welch has specialized in developing diaphragm pumps characterized by their efficiency, reliability, and eco-friendliness.
+As the diaphragm flexes, it cyclically alters the volume within the pump chamber, expelling air molecules and creating a vacuum environment.
+Welch specializes in the development of diaphragm pumps renowned for their efficiency, reliability, and eco-friendliness.

 The advantages of diaphragm vacuum pumps extend beyond traditional vacuum solutions.
-Welch pumps are engineered to provide oil-free operation, eliminating the risk of oil contamination in vacuum processes.
-This feature is especially crucial in industries where product purity is paramount.
+Welch's pumps are engineered for oil-free operation, eliminating the risk of oil contamination in vacuum processes.
+This feature is especially critical in industries where product purity is paramount.

-Welch’s diaphragm vacuum pumps work completely without oil, offering a range of benefits for users:
+Welch's diaphragm vacuum pumps operate completely without oil, offering several user benefits:

 The core of a diaphragm vacuum pump's operation lies in the rhythmic movement of its diaphragm.
 This diaphragm, typically composed of a flexible material, acts as a barrier between the vacuum chamber and the external environment.
 As the diaphragm flexes, it creates changes in volume within the chamber, leading to alternating cycles of compression and expansion.
 During compression, air is expelled from the chamber, creating a region of lower pressure.
 This pressure difference facilitates the movement of gases from an area of higher pressure to the low-pressure region, effectively creating a vacuum.
 Welch's expertise in diaphragm pump technology ensures optimized diaphragm design, enabling precise and efficient vacuum generation.

 Diaphragm vacuum pumps are known for their versatility in achieving a wide range of vacuum levels, catering to various applications.
 While they may not reach the ultra-high vacuum levels attainable by some specialized pumps, diaphragm pumps excel in the mid to low vacuum range, in the range of 70 to 150 mbar:

 Diaphragm vacuum pumps can handle a variety of gases, including mildly corrosive ones, due to their chemically resistant materials.
 However, when dealing with highly corrosive or aggressive gases: